romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## upsert

-`.upsert` tries to update one record, and it will perform insert in case if record was not found.
+`.upsert` tries to update one record, and it will perform create in case if record was not found.

 It will implicitly wrap queries in transaction if it was not wrapped yet.